PragtR/PHP1560_Final_Project_Histone_Modifications/README.md

 # Binary Logistic Regression Model Pipeline for MRE Prediction Task for Dosage Compensation in Drosophila

 **Background:**
 Male Drosophilia have only one X chromosome, while females have two.
-To compensate, males use the MSL (Male-Specific Lethal) complex to dramatically increase transcription on the single X chromosome and these MSL complex binds to specific DNA motifs called MREs (MSL Recognition Elements), which is what we will try to predict through our model.
+To compensate, males use the MSL (Male-Specific Lethal) complex to dramatically increase transcription on the single X chromosome.
+These MSL complex binds to specific DNA motifs called MREs (MSL Recognition Elements).
+Because the specificity of the MSL complex is flexible, the MRE motif is not a set motif and has some variability in the exact nucleotide sequence it is composed of.
+Epigenomic features that control the chromatin environment may play a role in determining where these MRE exists.
+Thus, we propose a logisitc regression model that is trained on ChIP-seq (epigenomic) data to predict the presence of these MREs in binned regions across chromosomes.

-In our case, we used data from the Larschan lab (with permission) from Brown University to run our pipeline and results from our data can be found on the results folder.
+While we apply our logisitc regression model to this MRE prediction task, our pipeline is flexible to any binary classification prediction task using ChIP-seq data.
+Users can specify the column name that contains the labels for prediction, as well as column names that hold values for the predictors, and the pipeline will automatically build a logisitc regression model using their specified data.

 **Project Details:**
-This project builds a Binary Logistic Regression model pipeline to test whether histone modification patterns can predict:
+This project builds a Multiple Logistic Regression model pipeline to test whether histone modification patterns can predict:
 1. which genomic bins contain MREs
 2. whether a model trained on the X chromosome can generalize to autosomes